D&D Rogue Guide for Beginners

 Sneak Attack

-This is the defining Rogue ability.
-Once per turn, when you hit with a finesse or ranged weapon and either have advantage on the attack or an ally is adjacent to your target (and you don’t have disadvantage), you deal extra damage—starting at 1d6 at level 1 and growing every odd level (2d6 at level 3, 3d6 at level 5, and so on, up to 10d6 at level 19).
+Once per turn, when you hit with a finesse or ranged weapon and you either have advantage on the attack or an ally is within 5 feet of the target (and you do not have disadvantage), you add extra damage dice, 1d6 at 1st level, scaling every odd level to 10d6 at 19th.

 Cunning Action

-At level 2, you can take the Dash, Disengage, or Hide action as a bonus action.
-This is transformative for Rogue mobility:
+From level 2, Dash, Disengage, or Hide as a bonus action.

 Expertise